blaze-b/docker/README.md

 4) A service that distributes containers
 5) A company that makes containers

+# Commands

 1) Command : docker run hello-world
  Above output indicates that the docker is working fine.

-Output :

-Unable to find image 'hello-world:latest' locally
+Output : Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world
 1b930d010525: Pull complete
 Digest: sha256:9572f7cdcee8591948c2963463447a53466950b3fc15a247fcad1917ca215a2f